 Features of the LTSB

-- Does not support adding a Microsoft Intune Subscription, which prevents the use of:
+- Adding a Microsoft Intune subscription, which prevents the use of:

 - Intune in a hybrid MDM configuration

 - On-premises MDM

 - The Windows 10 servicing dashboard, servicing plans, or Windows 10 semi-annual channel

 - Future releases of Windows 10 LTSB and Windows Server